DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/using-selectors.md

 ```

 Note that if a selector initializer has several matching DOM nodes on the page,
-the selector returns the first node from the matching set.
+the selector returns the first node from the matched set.

 > It's not recommended to pass DOM Node Snapshot's properties
 to [built-in assertions](../../assertions/README.md) to check the state of the element.